hardik01shah/Version-Control-with-Git-notes/README.md

 	```shell
 	git log --oneline -2
 	```
-	To view the git graph model of the current repository:
+	To view the git graph model of the current repository (commits point to their parent commits):
 	```shell
 	git log --oneline --graph
 	```